PMArkive/NintendoClients_wiki/Authentication-Protocol.md

 | [String] | pSourceKey | **Only present on Switch.** If this is a non-empty hex string, key derivation is skipped and this string is used as the key to decrypt the ticket instead. |

 # (3) RequestTicket
+If the source or target pid is invalid, the `%retval%` field is set to `Core::AccessDenied` and the ticket is empty.

 ## Request
 | Type | Name | Description |
 | --- | --- | --- |